Classboard-Team/Classboard/README.md

 - Helped make forms
 - Joined November 16, 2023 (One day after launch)

-### Jack Blakely
-- Game Manager
-- Also helps with the media
-- Doesn't know how to program
-- Has a Youtube channel
-- Joined on November 28, 2023

-### Thomas Denson
-- Finds links and proxies
-- Also helps Jack with games and media
-- Doesn't know how to program
-- Joined sometime in December

 ### Hinkley Edwards
 - Secretary
 - Helps with everything, really